Santiam, Little North (Opal Gorge), Oregon, US

 |LITTLE NORTH SANTIAM RIVER NEAR MEHAMA, OR|

 This stretch has been run down to 200 cfs and up to 5,000 cfs by locals.
 Neither extreme is recommended.
 The Undertaker has been run at least once around 5,000 cfs.
 As flows surpass 1500 cfs, it becomes more and more important to portage the Undertaker on the right, as the left side eddy turns into a channel that feeds back into the rapid.
+If you are paddling this run at 2,000 cfs or above, it is recommended you have run the gorge before or are going with someone who has.

 Logistics: From Highway 22 mile 23.2 turn onto Little North Santiam Road (this turn is at a flashing light on the west side of the Highway 22 bridge across the North Santiam).
 Head up this road paralleling the river and at mile 12.7 turn into Salmon Falls recreation area.
 This is one potential take-out (above the falls).
 Alternatively you can find a spot upstream although riverside access is posted as private property.
 To reach the put-in continue up the road to mile 16.9 where you come to Y. Turn right onto Forest Road 2207.
 Follow this road down 0.7 mile to Three Pools which is the put-in.
 Alternatively continue on up FR 2207 a short way to the bridge across the river.